Spartacus (TV series): Video game

 In 2012, Ubisoft announced that they would be publishing a video game based on the series.
 The game, titled Spartacus Legends, has been developed by Kung Fu Factory and was released on June 26, 2013, on Xbox Live and the PlayStation Network.

-Sequel series
+Sequel

-On February 9, 2023, Starz announced that they were developing a revival and sequel series to Spartacus, with DeKnight returning to write for the series.
-On November 9, 2023, Starz greenlit a 10-episode sequel series titled Spartacus: House of Ashur.
-DeKnight returning to serve as showrunner and executive producer and Nick E. Tarabay to reprise the role of the eponymous character.
-The show features an alternate history for Ashur, where he was not killed on Mount Vesuvius.
-Instead he is gifted the ludus formerly owned by Batiatus in return for aiding the Romans in ending the slave rebellion.
-In July 2024, Graham McTavish, Tenika Davis, Ivana Baquero, Jamaica Vaughan, Jordi Webber, Claudia Black, India Shaw-Smith, Cameron Rhodes and Leigh Gill added to the cast.
+On February 9, 2023, Starz announced that they were developing a sequel series to Spartacus, with Steven S. DeKnight returning to produce.
+On November 9, 2023, Starz greenlit a ten-episode series titled Spartacus: House of Ashur, with DeKnight serving as showrunner and Nick E. Tarabay reprising his role of the eponymous character.
+In July 2024, Lucy Lawless was confirmed to be reprising her role as Lucretia in a guest appearance.
+Graham McTavish, Tenika Davis, Ivana Baquero, Jamaica Vaughan, Jordi Webber, Claudia Black, India Shaw-Smith, Cameron Rhodes, and Leigh Gill were also added to the cast.

+The series features an alternate timeline for Ashur, where he was not killed on Mount Vesuvius during the second season of Spartacus.
+Instead he is gifted the ludus formerly owned by Batiatus as a reward for killing Spartacus and aiding the Romans in ending the slave rebellion.
+The series premiered on December 5, 2025, on Starz, and was canceled after one season in May 2026.